Introducing API Playground (and YouTube Monitoring!) Learn more

 return languages

-• Do this for every single field we're interested in.
+• Do this for every single field you're interested in.

 • Keep up with a moving target.
-Any time LinkedIn rearranges any of its HTML, we'll have to adjust our parser, sometimes significantly, and sometimes all at once.
+Any time LinkedIn rearranges its HTML, you'll have to adjust your parser, sometimes significantly, and sometimes all at once.

 • Support internationalization.
 For example, Czech-language profiles need a dedicated parser.